 First of all, if you're wondering, it rhymes with popsicle.

 Otherwise, Totcycle is a collection of posts, photos, and links about biking with your kids, especially having young children on your bike, from a pediatrician in Seattle and biking-fool-father with too many bikes.
-And his lovely wife and daughter.
-And now, a baby boy!

 Big 'ol Disclaimer